If thou wouldst have thy charms enchant our eyes,

 Go, fix thy mirror in Love's eyes alone.

-We are busy working to bring Thomas Moore's "Love Alone" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "Love Alone" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Love Alone" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.